swarpatel/Case-Study-COVID-19-Analysis/README.md

 ![png](img/output_21_0.png)

+**Before and After Lockdown in Italy**

+- Description: The chart shows the infection and death rates in Italy before and after the lockdown.
+- Insights:
+	- A sharp increase in the infection rate can be observed just before the lockdown was implemented.
+	- The death rate also increases but not as steeply as the infection rate.
+	- Post-lockdown, there is a noticeable decrease in the infection rate, followed by a gradual decline in the death rate.
+	- The effectiveness of the lockdown can be seen in the significant reduction in both rates after its implementation.

 ### COVID19 pandemic lockdown in Germany
 Lockdown was started in Freiburg, Baden-Württemberg and Bavaria on 20 March 2020.
 Three days later, it was expanded to the whole of Germany